On a Mission to Make Fundraising Easy!

 So How Can Crowdfunding Serve Ongoing Giving?

 Enter roundups.
 Originally a financial technology, or “fintech”, service, roundups began as an investment strategy following the idea of an “electronic rainy day fund.”
 Daily purchases would be rounded up to the nearest whole dollar, with the difference being deposited into a separate savings account.
 Over time, fintech apps like Acorns began offering the option to deposit those savings into stock portfolios, helping investors grow steady dividend yields through their spare change.

 The daily purchase roundup model is even more common on e-commerce platforms and electronic banking accounts.
-Companies such as start-up Sixpence allow users to connect their credit or debit cards directly to a roundup app, where users can then direct their funds towards the charities of their choice, even viewing organizations with causes near the user’s location.
+Most recently, Sixpence has enabled users to connect their credit or debit cards directly to our platform for roundup donations, where users can then direct their funds towards the causes of friends, family, or organizations of their choice, even viewing organizations with causes near the user’s location.
 Causes include everything from church ministries to school classrooms.

 Schools in particular benefit from this technology due to the massive support structure of parents and teachers invested in the welfare and development of students.
 Teachers can create causes through roundups, introduce it to parents, and in turn receive continuous donations through the school year to support everything from new supplies to field trips, while parents can support their child’s education without breaking the bank.

-So, while crowdfunding isn't a new technology by any means, it is being used to completely revolutionize how fundraising is done.
+So, while crowdfunding isn't a new technology by any means, it is being used in new ways to completely revolutionize how fundraising is done.
 Whether it be through campaign sites or roundups, consider using a crowdfunding platform for your next school fundraiser!